Who is at fault in Las Vegas Car Accidents?

 - File a claim with your insurer to cover property and injury costs; your insurer may, in turn, sue the other party’s insurance company for compensation.

 - File a third-party claim against the other driver’s insurance company for damages.

 - File a personal injury lawsuit, which can result in higher compensation but requires the skills of an experienced Nevada attorney.

 Navigating insurance claims can be complex and often require the guidance of an attorney.
 Nevada drivers should carry uninsured/underinsured motorist coverage (UM/UIM) if an accident with damages exceeds the responsible party’s liability limitations.
 In Nevada, insurance companies must offer optional UM/UIM coverage equal to the policy’s liability limits.
 State minimum liability insurance amounts are $25,000 for injuries or death per person, $50,000 for total injury or death per accident, and $20,000 for property damage.
 The minimums are insufficient for covering more severe accidents; accidents with uninsured drivers or hit-and-run situations require UM/UIM coverage.

-Schedule a free consultation with De Castroverde Accident & Injury Lawyers if you or a family member were involved in an accident.
+Schedule a free consultation with De Castroverde Law Group – Accident & Injury if you or a family member were involved in an accident, or call us at 702.222.9999.
 Our knowledgeable attorneys can evaluate your case and help bring it to a prompt and fair conclusion.